modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-2.md

 **(13)	Affine correlations in Riemannian geometry.**

-- "The characteristic assumption of Riemannian geometry is the attribution to two infinitely adjacent points of a "distance" ds."
+- "The characteristic assumption of Riemannian geometry is the attribution to two infinitely adjacent points of a "distance" $ds$."

 - "To every line element (or vector) at a point P is assigned a parallel and equal line element (or vector) through any given infinitesimally adjacent point P’; this defines an affine correlation.
 Riemannian metric determines an affine correlation."